magento/devdocs/src/extensions/marketplace/product-descriptions.md

   (Alternative: “For more information and to register, please visit the company contact form.” )

-## Payment Extensions
+## Payment extensions

-These are in addition to all standard requirements and integration requirements (Integration Paragraph, Opening Paragraph, Account &amp; Pricing information, Features, Demos, etc.)
+These are in addition to all standard requirements and integration requirements (integration paragraph, opening paragraph, account and pricing information, features, demos, etc.)

-**Add Security and PCI Compliance information.** The merchant must know their responsibilities regarding PCI and Security.
+**Add security and PCI compliance information.** The merchant must know their responsibilities regarding PCI and Security.

 - Add information about how customer data is used and stored.
 - Is this handled through popup?
 Redirect?
 Both?